a-whi/Algorithms-and-data-structures/README.md

   roads = [(0, 1, 4), (1, 2, 2), (2, 3, 3), (3, 4, 1), (1, 5, 2),
 (5, 6, 5), (6, 3, 2), (6, 4, 3), (1, 7, 4), (7, 8, 2),
 (8, 7, 2), (7, 3, 2), (8, 0, 11), (4, 3, 1), (4, 8, 10)]
- # The cafes represented as a list of tuple
  cafes = [(5, 10), (6, 1), (7, 5), (0, 3), (8, 4)]

  mygraph.routing(start, end) (1 & 3 for this example)